United States Secret Service: Special Agent

-The Secret Service special agent position is highly competitive.
-In 2011, the service accepted less than 1% of its 15,600 special agent applicants.
+The Secret Service's most familiar personnel are the plain-clothes investigators and personal protectors, who form almost half their total number.
+This special agent position is highly selective, with for example in 2011, the service accepting less than 1% of its 15,600 special agent applicants.

 At a minimum, a prospective agent must be a U.S. citizen, possess a current valid driver's license, be in excellent health and physical condition, possess visual acuity no worse than 20/100 uncorrected or correctable to 20/20 in each eye, and be between age 21–37 at the time of appointment, but eligible veterans may apply past age 37.
 In 2009, the Office of Personnel Management issued implementation guidance on the Isabella v.
 Department of State court decision: OPM Letter.

 Prospective agents must also qualify for a TS/SCI (Top Secret / Sensitive Compartmented Information) clearance, and undergo an extensive background investigation, to include in-depth interviews, drug screening, medical diagnosis, and full-scope polygraph examination.

 Special agents receive training in two locations, totaling approximately 31 weeks.
 The first phase, the Criminal Investigator Training Program (CITP) is conducted at the U.S. Department of Homeland Security's Federal Law Enforcement Training Centers (FLETC) in Glynco, Georgia, lasting approximately 13 weeks.
 The second phase, the Special Agent Training Course (SATC) is conducted at the Secret Service Academy, James J. Rowley Training Center (JJRTC), just outside Washington, D.C. in Laurel, Maryland, lasting approximately 18 weeks.

 A typical special agent career path, depending upon performance and promotions that affect individual assignments, begins with the first six to eight years on the job assigned to a field office.
 Applicants are directed to list their office location preference during the application process, and upon receiving a final job offer, usually have several locations to choose from.
 After their field office experience, agents are usually transferred to a protective assignment where they will stay for three to five years.
 Following their protective assignment, many agents return to a field office for the rest of their careers, or opt for a headquarters based assignment located in Washington, D.C.
 During their careers, agents also have the opportunity to work overseas in one of the agency's international field offices.
 This typically requires foreign language training to ensure language proficiency when working alongside the agency's foreign law enforcement counterparts.